kscieslinski/CTF/pwn/pico2019/AfterLife/README.md

 ![](img/first2.png)

 Now `FD->bk = BK` will overwrite a GOT table with address of our shellcode. `Then exit(0)` will jmp to the shellcode which will finaly call `win` function!

+Note that the above was possible only because we knew the address of `first`.
+Otherwise we wouldn't know what an address of shellcode is.